 Lyrical dance is a fusion of ballet and jazz dance techniques.
 Lyrical challenges choreographers and dancers to use motion to interpret music and express emotion.
 A lyrical dancer's movements attempt to show the meaning of the music.
 Lyrical is a very passionate and emotional dance style.
 It portrays certain emotions such as love, fear, loss and tells a story through every movement made.
 A solid, ballet-based technique is an essential component of this advanced style of dance, as is a facility with various other forms of jazz, some contemporary/modern dance, and proper placement and bodily alignment.
 Lyrical choreography is often peppered with intentionally pedestrian moves, amid the more challenging movements, to create a simultaneously organic and dramatic feel.
 Lyrical is based around choreography and the interpretation of the music.
 Routines are based around feeling and emotion and, though technique is crucial, spirit generally tells where the dance will go.

-Elite Stars are classes for ShowStars graduates in Grades 5-9.
-These students continue with ballet, tap, jazz, hip hop and lyrical training.
+Elite Stars are classes for ShowStars graduates.
+These students continue with ballet, tap, jazz, hip hop and contemporary classes.

 Modern dance is often considered to have emerged as a rejection of, or rebellion against, classical ballet.
 In the late 19th century, dance artists such as Isadora Duncan, Maud Allan, and Loie Fuller were pioneering new forms and practices in what is now called aesthetic or free dance for performance.
 These dancers disregarded ballet's strict movement vocabulary, the particular, limited set of movements that were considered proper to ballet in the search for greater freedom of movement.